San Leandro, California: Education

+Infrastructure

 Transportation

 San Leandro is served by the Interstate 880, 580 and 238 freeways connecting to other parts of the Bay Area.
 East 14th Street (SR-185) is a major thoroughfare in downtown and continues towards East Oakland and Hayward.
 Davis Street is also another major street that intersects East 14th Street in downtown before heading towards the San Francisco Bay.
 Public transportation is provided by the Bay Area Rapid Transit BART District with the San Leandro and Bayfair stations serving the city.
 San Leandro LINKS provides free bus shuttle service for the western part of the city to the San Leandro BART station and AC Transit is the local bus provider for the city.
 A senior-oriented local bus service, Flex Shuttle, also operates within the city, as does East Bay Paratransit, which provides shuttle type transportation to residents with disabilities.

 Healthcare

 The Alameda County Medical Center's psychiatric hospital, the John George Psychiatric Pavilion, is located nearby in San Leandro.
 Fairmont Hospital, also located close by, is an Acute Rehabilitation, Neuro-Respiratoy and HIV care center.
 San Leandro Hospital is the city's full service hospital.

-Also present within the city are Kindred Hospital - San Francisco Bay Area, a long-term acute care facility, and the sub-acute unit of the nursing home care facility, Providence Group, Inc's All Saint's Subacute.
+Also present within the city are Kindred Hospital – San Francisco Bay Area, a long-term acute care facility, and the sub-acute unit of the nursing home care facility, Providence Group, Inc's All Saint's Subacute.
 A Kaiser Permanente Medical Center opened in June 2014, providing Emergency Medical Services.